Issafalcon/lsp-overloads.nvim/README.md

   --- Guard against servers without the signatureHelper capability if client.server_capabilities.signatureHelpProvider then
     require('lsp-overloads').setup(client, {
-        ui = {
+        -- UI options are mostly the same as those passed to vim.lsp.util.open_floating_preview ui = {
-          -- The border to use for the signature popup window.
-Accepts same border values as |nvim_open_win()|. border = "single"
-        },
+          border = "single"           -- The border to use for the signature popup window.
+Accepts same border values as |nvim_open_win()|. height = nil,               -- Height of the signature popup window (nil allows dynamic sizing based on content of the help) width = nil,                -- Width of the signature popup window (nil allows dynamic sizing based on content of the help) wrap = true,                -- Wrap long lines wrap_at = nil,              -- Character to wrap at for computing height when wrap enabled max_width = nil,            -- Maximum signature popup width max_height = nil,           -- Maximum signature popup height focusable = true,           -- Make the popup float focusable focus = false,              -- If focusable is also true, and this is set to true, navigating through overloads will focus into the popup window (probably not what you want) offset_x = 0,               -- Horizontal offset of the floating window relative to the cursor position offset_y = 0                -- Vertical offset of the floating window relative to the cursor position },
         keymaps = {
           next_signature = "<C-j>",